-“But when He saw the multitudes, He was moved with compassion for them, because they were weary and scattered, like sheep having no shepherd.” - Matthew 9:36
+“But when He saw the multitudes, He was moved with compassion for them, because they were weary and scattered, like sheep having no shepherd.” – Jesus, Matthew 9:36

 HISTORY OF THE PENSACOLA RESCUE MISSION

-For more than 60 years, the Waterfront Rescue Mission has been a beacon of hope for thousands of hungry and homeless men in Pensacola, Florida.
+For 70 years, Waterfront Rescue Mission has been a beacon of hope for thousands of hungry and homeless men in Pensacola, Florida.
 Each night up to 150 homeless men come to the Mission, and are greeted with a nutritious meal, a warm shower, a clean change of clothes and a caring counselor who listens.
 Many of these men are at the end of their rope; the Mission is a knot that they can hold on to.
 Waterfront Rescue Mission is determined to provide compassionate help, individual attention, a plan for success, and most of all, knowledge about the Gospel.

 Waterfront Rescue Mission has served thousands of hungry and homeless men since its founding August 1, 1949.
 The Mission meets the basic physical needs of the men who come off the streets for a place to sleep.
-The Pensacola Men’s Emergency Shelter served over 77,000 meals and provided over 28,000 nights of shelter in 2012 alone.

 - 14% of Program Clients are U.S. Veterans